noopkat/Misc_tools/MakrKT/README.txt

  To simplfy things a little bit, running Maker.sh takes user prompts and invokes eeprom.py, passing off the presets, and then creates the eeprom.hex and then calls avrdude to flash the radio.

 Installation
  --------------------------------------
+*On a MAC follow these steps*

+Open terminal and run the following
+1. sudo easy_install pip
+2. sudo pip install intelHex
+3. sudo pip install crcmod
+ (prompts install dev tools) accept
+4. open a browser and go to http://www.obdev.at/products/crosspack/index.html download and install cross pack
+5. relaunch terminal
- 1. Navigate to the MakrKit directory cd …/MaKrKT/
+6. Navigate to the MakrKit directory cd …/MaKrKT/
+7. Attach your avrisp to the radio and connect the other end to your usb drive.
- 2. Type ./Maker.sh
+8. Type ./Maker.sh in the terminal
- 3. Follow the steps in the prompts to enter your desired frequency
+9. Follow the steps in the prompts to enter your desired frequency

+*On a Windows follow these steps*

+*On Ubuntu follow these steps*

  Links